MyJetTools/my-reverse-proxy/README.md

 * ${PATH_AND_QUERY} - path and query of request;
 * ${HOST_PORT} - host and port of request;

+### Environment variables

+As well variables can be read from environment variables

+Priory of reading is:
+* System variables;
+* Yaml variables
+* Environment variables

 ### Variable tips.
+* All the system variables are upper cased;
-* All the system variables are upper case, and all the custom variables are lower case.
+* All the environment variables are upper cased;
+* All the custom variables are lower case;

 Example of custom variable: